AmplicaLabs/graph-service/README.md

    This will start Frequency and Redis

-2. Run a graph scenario from [frequency scenario templates](https://github.com/AmplicaLabs/frequency-scenario-template/tree/graph-service-setup).
+2. Once [Frequency](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) is up.
+Run a graph scenario from [frequency scenario templates](https://github.com/AmplicaLabs/frequency-scenario-template/tree/graph-service-setup).
 Note the use of branch `graph-service-setup` of the frequency scenario template repo.

    ```bash
     git clone https://github.com/AmplicaLabs/frequency-scenario-template.git